Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 A branding guideline, brand style guide, or a style guide is a document that details how your company presents itself to the world.
 It's a reference tool that enables your startup to consistently delineate what your brand looks, feels and sounds like.

 Your brand identity is your company's personality.
 It's how the world recognizes you.
 Its consistency helps establish trust.
 Inconsistency confuses and can alienate customers.

 But your brand still needs emotional guidelines to gain the target audience as fans.
-How your brand comes across to your audience—whether your speaking to them or writing to them—can make or break you.
+How your brand comes across to your audience—whether you're speaking to them or writing to them—can make or break you.
 Your voice guides your tone, and your tone considers the individuals it’s addressing.

 At the bottom of this post, we've linked to a [free] social media branding checklist.
 You can download it by clicking on the button below.
 But first, let's discuss what a brand style guide is and why it matters.

-Brand Style Guide: What is it and why is it important?
+Brand Style Guide: What is it, and why is it important?

 A brand style guide describes, defines, and gives examples of what your brand is to look like in all media channels.
 It is the primary blueprint for your company's personality and tone.
 It can include grammar, voice, word usage, and point of view.

 Creating a brand style guide is something many companies overlook.
 But, without a unifying guide, inconsistent and incorrect content and branding crop up.
 Over time this inconsistent messaging confuses your audience.
 And the difficulty of retracting wrong information or patching up a social media faux pas cannot be overstated.
 Once it's happened, it's happened, and, like it or not, your brand has been diluted.
 Of course, extenuating circumstances are out of the brand's control, and mistakes happen.
 But, you can go a long way towards mitigating mistakes by taking the time to create a brand style guide upfront.